-Kévi Donat is a thirty-two-year-old, self-proclaimed “history nerd” from Martinique, currently living in France.
+Kévi Donat is a self-proclaimed “history nerd” from Martinique, currently living in France.
 Founder of Le Paris Noir, he’s using his background in political studies and his passion for history to create walking tours dedicated to the black history of Paris.

 You grew up between France and Martinique.
 Tell us about your experiences and the differences living between the two.